awsdocs/amazon-ec2-user-guide/doc_source/TroubleshootingInstancesConnecting.md

 If you try to connect to your instance and get an error message `Network error: Connection timed out` or `Error connecting to [instance], reason: -> Connection timed out: connect`, try the following:

 **Check your security group rules\.**
-You need a security group rule that allows inbound traffic from your public IPv4 address on the proper port\.
+You need a security group rule that allows inbound traffic from your local computer's public IPv4 address on the proper port\.

 ------
 #### [ New console ]